carlajord/ExploringGRPC/README.md

 # ExploringGRPC

-## Work in progress
+## This is a work in progress

-Exploring GRPC communication framework.
+Exploring GRPC communication framework.</br>
 In this repo I created a python server and a C++ client.
-The idea is to transfer stock data between client and server.
+The idea is to transfer stock data between client and server.</br>
-I demonstrate biderectional, server and client streaming in this project.
+I demonstrate biderectional communication, server and client streaming.